kirtanp/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

+I am  PhD candidate at Helmholtz AI in Munich ,advised by [Niki Kilbertus](https://sites.google.com/view/nikikilbertus).
 Machine learning (ML) is now ubiquitous in society, with applications in critical domains such as health, criminal justice, and credit ratings.
 This raises concerns about their long-term consequences and ethical implications, with various examples of unintentional negative consequences of automated decision making systems having emerged recently.
 My aim is achieve a better understanding of such biases and find ways to mitigate them.
+With a particular focus on causality.